JFoederer/robotframeworkMBT/README.md

 Using `seed=new` will force generation of a new reusable seed and is identical to omitting the seed argument.
 To completely bypass seed generation and use the system's random source, use `seed=None`.
 This has even more variation but does not produce a reusable seed.

+### Option management

+If you want to set configuration options for use in multiple test suites without having to repeat them, the keywords __Set model-based options__ and __Update model-based options__ can be used to configure RobotMBT library options. _Set_ takes the provided options and discards any previously set options. _Update_ allows you to modify existing options or add new ones.
+Reset all options by calling _Set_ without arguments.
+Direct options provided to __Treat this test suite model-based__ take precedence over library options and affect only the current test suite.

+Tip: [Robot dictionaries](https://robotframework.org/robotframework/latest/RobotFrameworkUserGuide.html#dictionary-variable) (`&{ }`) can be used to group related options and pass them as one set.

 ## Disclaimer

 Please note that this library is in a premature state and hasn't reached its first official (1.0) release yet.
 Developments are ongoing within the context of the [TiCToC](https://tictoc.cs.ru.nl/) research project.
 Interface changes are still frequent, and no deprecation warnings are being issued yet.